 These benchmarks will play an important role in establishing Key Performance Indicators (KPIs) a few steps down.

 SEO is inherently competitive.
 Someone is going to get that #1 ranking for the keywords that your prospects are searching.
 Will it be you or will it be a competitor?
 The goal is to outrank the competitor.
-To do this effectively, you need to understand the scope of the challenge.
+To do this effectively, you need to understand the challenge.
 What actions have your competitors taken to boost their ranking, and how can you do better?

 Take stock of the top-ranking websites in your niche for each specific service or product they offer.
 How big is their site index?
 What is their content strategy, and how much content is on each page?
 How many backlinks do they have?
 Do they have local landing pages and Google My Business (GMB)?
 How many citations point at the GMB for local SEO?